bhk/rio/concepts.md

             _loop(_loop, n, total)
         _loop(_loop, n, total)

-Similarly, iterating over a collection can be done with a `for` statement:

-    for NAME in EXPR: BODY
-    REST

-For example:

-    sum = a =>
-        total = 0
-        for n in a:
-            total += a[n]
-            repeat
-        total

 ## Action Syntax

 Rio provides a syntax for elegantly dealing with callbacks:

     PARAMS <- ACTION
     REST

 The first line is a clause that designates the "rest" of the block as a callback.
 PARMS is a parameter list, as it would appear in a function